Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

-A Sound Card Definition can vary depending on which web site you visit.
-Audio Cards enable your PC to create and play sound!
-However, there is much more to these cards than you may realise.
+A Sound Card Definition can vary depending on which website you visit.
+Audio Cards enable your device to create and play sound!
+However, there is much more to these cards than you may realize.

-A sound card is also know by various other names, for example, Audio Adapter, Audio Card and Sound Board.
+Audio cards are also known by various other names, for example, Audio Adapter, Audio Card and soundboard.

-It is a card that slots inside of your computer, into a PCI slot on your motherboard.
-It enables you to playback music and record things such as your own voice into a microphone.
+It is a generally a card that slots inside your motherboard's PCI slot inside your computer.
+It enables you to playback music and record things such as your voice into a microphone.

-Sound cards are standard on all modern computers.
-All laptops and lots of PC's have an internal speaker for audio output.
+Sound cards are standard on all modern computers, and they are generally incorporated in to the motherboard.
+In addition, all laptops and lots of PCs have an internal speaker for audio output.